vegafusion/vegafusion.github.io/source/index.md

 VegaFusion provides serverside scaling for the [Vega](https://vega.github.io/) visualization library.
 While not limited to Python, an initial application of VegaFusion is the scaling of the [Altair](https://altair-viz.github.io/) Python interface to [Vega-Lite](https://vega.github.io/vega-lite/).

-The core VegaFusion algorithms are implemented in Rust.
-Python integration is provided using [PyO3](https://pyo3.rs/v0.15.1/) and JavaScript integration is provided using [wasm-bindgen](https://github.com/rustwasm/wasm-bindgen).
+As of version 1.0, VegaFusion is released under the same license as Vega, Vega-Lite, and Altair: [BSD-3](https://opensource.org/licenses/BSD-3-Clause).

-**For more info on the future direction of the project, see the [Roadmap](./roadmap) and [Licensing](./license_overview) pages.**
+**For more info on the future direction of the project, see the [Roadmap](./roadmap).**

 ```{toctree}
 :maxdepth: 2